 2015 NY Chapter Fellows Committee Process

 A seminar, "Demystifying Fellowship" was held in on March 6, 2014, so candidates, sponsors, or others interested could learn more and ask questions of the committee.
-This event will be repeated in March, 2015 in the meantime, you can download the handouts from 2014 here or view the videos taped program here (use the password: Fellowship2014).
+This is be repeated on March 17, 2015 if you miss it, you can download the handouts from 2015 here or view the video taped program form 2014 here (use the password: Fellowship2014).

 Fellows Committee Role

 The AIA New York Chapter Fellows Committee consists of 6 elected members of the chapter.
 The Committee's role is to:

 - Facilitate the Fellowship candidacy process at the AIA New York Chapter level.

 - Invite, assess, and recommend candidates for Chapter Board approval and subsequent nomination to review by the national jury.

 - Provide informal advice to candidates throughout the entire submission process as needed.